Why LaGuardia Terminal B Is The Future of Airports - My Family Travels

-Soaring Spaces Make Families Feel Safer
+Soaring Spaces Make Families Feel Airborne

 Jacob Roberts, the frequent flying friend who called me to say, “You gotta’ check out this new airport – it’s amazing!” was right.
-What is more amazing is that, even pre-COVID-19, the Terminal B design team was rolling out the safe, socially distanced and hopeful air travel experience we all crave.
+What is more amazing is that, even pre-COVID-19, the Terminal B design team was rolling out the safe, socially distanced air travel experience we all crave.

-Families get a lot of attention at Terminal B. Colorful artwork and two pedestrian skybridges crossing 66 feet above the tarmac promise to entertain kids during endless delays.
-Anyone skittish about flying will especially appreciate how the exceptionally high — 60 feet — ceilings have imbued Terminal B with a Zen-like serenity.
+Anyone skittish about flying will especially appreciate how the exceptionally high — 60 feet — ceilings imbue Terminal B with a Zen-like serenity.

-Fliers Want Sanitized Travel Experiences
+Fliers Still Want Clean, Safe Travel Spaces

+They ensure a contactless experience with self-serve features ranging from printing a boarding pass to ordering at the food court.
 Unexpected grace notes like recessing luggage scales flush with the floor mean any traveler can weigh bags without other people handling them.

 Security Enhanced and Made Easier at LaGuardia Terminal B